The saltwater fishing reports covers surf (IBSP and LBI mostly), jetty, and boats. Boats includes party boats, charters

 Seems some are having a problem finding us.
-Well we are right across Quakerbridge Rd. from Risoldi's Market.
-If you do have a problem finding me please call us at 609-570-8035 or for directions and map use the following link
+We are right near the intersection of Flock and Sloan.
+We are between the PNC Bank and the Goodyear Tire store.
+If you do have a problem finding me please call us at 609-570-8035 for directions

 Our New Jersey fishing reports come from all who fish the waters of NJ.
 We are looking for reliable information.
 We don't